Azure/azure-iot-device-ecosystem/iotcertification/iot_certification_linux_nodejs/iot_certification_linux_nodejs.md

 3. All the screenshots that are above in "**Receive messages from IoT Hub**" section.

+4. All the screenshots that are above in "**Device Configuration**" section.

-4. Send us clear instructions of how to run this sample with your hardware (explicitly highlighting the new steps for customers).
+5. Send us clear instructions of how to run this sample with your hardware (explicitly highlighting the new steps for customers).
 Please use the template available [here](<https://github.com/Azure/azure-iot-device-ecosystem/blob/master/iotcertification/templates/template-linux-nodejs.md>) to create your device-specific instructions.

     As a guideline on how the instructions should look please refer the examples published on GitHub repository [here](<https://github.com/Azure/azure-iot-device-ecosystem/tree/master/get_started>).